15 People Killed In Tragic Road Accident On Indus Highway - UrduPoint

 According to the report, the passenger van was heading towards Karachi from Kandiaro town of district Naushehro Feroze in which more than 20 people were on board.

-The bodies of the killed passengers and the injured were shifted to Manjhand Hospital where medical aid is being provided to the injured persons.

-Police sources said that 15 people were killed in the accident and 13 of them were shifted to Manjhand Hospital.
+Police sources said that 15 people were killed in the accident and their bodies were shifted to Manjhand Hospital for medico legal formalities.

-Jamshoro's Deputy Commissioner Fareed Din Mustafa said that 15 passengers had lost their lives in the accident while 7 others sustained injuries who are being treated at nearby hospitals.
+DC Fareed Din Mustafa confirmed that 15 passengers had lost their lives in the accident, while 7 others sustained injuries who are being treated at Liaquat University hospital, Jamshoro.

+The deceased have been identified as Altaf Solangi, 35, Shafi Muhammad Kalhoro, 30, Sajid Solangi, 32, Ashiq Ali Kalhoro, 25, Mashooq Kalhoro, Pathan Wastaro, Asif Kalhoro, 35, Saeed, Mashooq Solangi, Safar Kalhoro, Ehsan and 30-year-old Shakeel.

+The victims belong to Solangi and Kalhoro community and were travelling to Karachi from Kandiaro to earn their livelihood.